DEVSENSE/phptools-docs/docs/vscode/php-version.md

 ## Choosing PHP Version

-The editor, debugger, and also the test explorer respects and use the configured `php` executable.
+The editor, debugger, and also the test explorer respect and use the configured `php` executable.
 By default, the `php` command is used, if available on current environment.
 Although, PHP Tools allows to choose and manage `php` binaries on the system.

-Also, features like code validation and code completion respects the chosen `php` version in order to provide more precise results.
+Also, features like code validation and code completion respect the chosen `php` version in order to provide more precise results.

 ### PHP Version Picker

-To see what PHP version is the editor using, open a `.php` file, and check the Visual Studio Code status bar:
+To see what PHP version the editor is using, open a `.php` file, and check the Visual Studio Code status bar:

 ![php version](imgs/php-version-status.png)